 Ways of expressing different purposes of communication of the speaker, i.e. his communicative intentions, are studied by the branch of linguistics called pragmatic linguistics, or contractedly pragmalinguistics.
-In accord with the principles of pragmalinguistics, communicative intentions of the speaker are realized in his speech acts, each of them characterized by a definite communicative intention underlying it.
-Such are statements of fact, conjectures, confirmations, refutations, agreements, disagreements, commands, requests, greetings at meetings, greetings at parting, exhortations, recommendations, applications for information, supplications, promises, menaces, etc. Among such speech acts classified as pragmatic utterance types, two mutually opposed and crucially important types are pointed out, namely constative utterances (constatives) and performative utterances (performatives).
+In accord with the principles of pragmalinguistics, communicative intentions of the speaker are realized in his speech acts, each of them characterized by a definite communicative intention, agreements, disagreements, commands, requests, greetings at meetings, greetings at parting, exhortations, recommendations, applications for information, supplications, promises, menaces, etc. Among such speech acts classified as pragmatic utterance types, two mutually opposed and crucially important types are pointed out, namely constative utterances (constatives) and performative utterances (performatives).
 Whereas constatives express the speaker's reflections of reality as they are, performatives render such verbal actions of the speaker as immediately constitute his social functions.
 In other words, the performative is the pronouncement by the speaker of such an action of his, as is embodied in the pronouncement itself: pronouncing this kind of utterance, the speaker performs his complete function; hence the term performative utterance.
 E.g.:

-'''

 I declare the meeting open.
 I disapprove of this decision!

-'''